 If you have a question about having your child baptized, please contact the Parish Office at 440-248-1350, ext.
 100.

 Parents are required to take part in a 2-1/2 hour evening session to prepare for their child's baptism.
-Sessions are offered throughout the year.
-In light of COVID, these will be offered virtually via Zoom.
+Sessions are offered throughout the year via Zoom.
 To register, please contact the Parish Office at 440-248-1350.

 A child who is to be baptized is to be given a sponsor (Godparent) who, together with the child's parents, is to present the child at the Baptism and will help the baptized lead a Christian life.
 Only one male or one female sponsor or one of each sex is required by Canon Law.